askari0102/Learning/Kubernetes/README.md

 2. **Terminate the session at the reverse proxy** using a cookie rather than an IP, which survives NAT and IP changes.
 Every L7 proxy supports cookie-based affinity, and Gateway API intends to express it.
 3. **Use consistent hashing at L7** if the goal is cache locality rather than "sessions" — routing a key to a stable backend deliberately.

 `sessionAffinityConfig.clientIP.timeoutSeconds` controls how long the affinity lasts.
-Note that a long timeout combined with rolling updates produces a specific failure: clients stay pinned to a pod that is terminating, and the pod's removal from endpoints makes those clients fail until the timeout expires.
+Note that a long timeout combined with rolling updates produces a specific failure: clients stay pinned to a pod that is terminating, and the pod's removal from endpoints makes those clients fail briefly — Terminating pods are removed from Endpoints/EndpointSlices so kube-proxy/IPVS/eBPF re-select; affinity to a non-ready endpoint is not honoured (use preStop sleep for drain).

 ## 42.4 MTU: the cause of the strangest symptom in container networking